biocodices/biocodices/README.md

 ## Variant calling

-Each Sample object will take care of creating and stuffing its own results directory (named after the sample ID under the sequencing results directory).
+Each Sample object will take care of creating its own results directory (named after the sample ID under the sequencing results directory).

 You can call variants for each sample easily: